 If you want to take your coaching to the next level, you want social media and a website at their best.

 Are you passionate about spreading your coaching services to as many clients as possible?
 If so, here are 10 critical best practices for your coaching website.

 Top 10 Critical Coaching Website Best Practices to Grow Your Client base

 We’re sharing the best practices to grow your client base on coaching sites.
 We are giving you tips, tools, and technology for your coaching website.

 In today’s online world, if you don’t follow best practices, you won’t reach as many clients.
 If you don’t reach as many clients, you won’t change as many lives as you could have.

 When is the last time that you looked at best practices, if ever?
 Here are the best practices to grow your clientbase with your coaching website.

 What is the first impression of your home page when people reach your page?
 You will want to think about the first graphic and tag line you show people within the first 10 seconds.
 You want to grab and keep people’s attention.

 Some of these website builders offer hosting and templates for your coaching website.
-You may choose to do it yourself or have a webs designer do it for you.
+You may choose to do it yourself, but there are many web design services for solopreneurs that can do it for you .

 They are both simple to use even for a non-traditional website creator or designer.